sbseltzer/jasperfy/README.md

 ## Notes on .gitignore and .hgignore

-I've set this project up to ignore the `dox` folder, premake-generated files in the `build` folder, non-config files in the `bin` folder, everything but the readme in the `lib` folder, and the `include/orx` folder.
+I've set this repository up to ignore the contents of the `dox`/`screenshots` folders, premake-generated files in the `build` folder, non-config files in the `bin` folder, everything but the readme in the `lib` folder, and the `include/orx` folder.

 ## Project Setup